ksysoev/ksysoev.github.io/content/posts/creating-protoc-plugin.md

 # Creating first plugin

 I didn't know where to start and started to googling in hope to find some how to guide for writing `protoc` plugins, [this blog post](https://rotemtam.com/2021/03/22/creating-a-protoc-plugin-to-gen-go-code/) for creating simple "hello world" plugin really helped me started.

 Main points that i picked up from this article:

 - what need to be installed on my machine to be able generate code from protobuf file:
   - [protoc](https://grpc.io/docs/protoc-installation/)
   - [prtoc-ge-go](https://grpc.io/docs/languages/go/quickstart/)
-- You need to name your executable in certain way to make it available for protoc utility. like following `protoc-gen-<name-of-your-plugin>`
+- You need to name your executable in certain way to make it available for protoc utility. like following `protoc-gen-grpc-redis`(replace `grpc-redis` with name of your plugin)
-- and the most importang it's provided code example for plugin that I was able to start from:
+- it's provided code example for plugin that I was able to start from:

 ```go
 package main